-Cebu has everything that you’ll ever wish to experience, and it is only an island in the Philippines!
+Cebu has everything you’ll ever wish to experience, and it is only an island in the Philippines!
 You don’t need to fly, cross borders, and book many hotels just to experience everything.

 Actually, Cebu blew my mind when I realized that I had all those experiences, all on one island and all in one week.
 It’s crazy!
 I’m sure your trip to Cebu will be jampacked full of unforgettable memories and amazing stories too.

 Indeed, we really had a great time in Cebu.
-Every one of us in our group said that we must redo our trip because it was just EPIC!
+All of us in our group said that we must redo our trip because it was just EPIC!
 I was dying from stress from work the day before we went to Cebu.
 But, after the trip, I felt great, like totally refreshed.

 We’ve been to more than 15 specific places in Cebu.
 Among them, these seven places listed below made the most significant impact on me.
-I arranged the list from sites closest to the airport to the farthest and in appetizer-climax-relaxing order.
+I arranged the list from sites closest to the airport to the farthest and appetizer-climax-relaxing order.

 Taste the best food from House of Lechon or check out the Cebu Sky Experience Adventure from the top of Crown Regency, the tallest hotel tower in the Philippines.
 They’re two of the best Cebu city experiences.